Chillax-ORG/chillaxdocs/Writerside/topics/VencordFaq.md

 {style="warning"}

-However, if you have decided to make up your mind, then
+However, if you've decided to make up your mind, then

 * Go to <ui-path>Settings > Vencord > Enable Window Transparency</ui-path> and turn it on.